SoulWallet/email-approver/README.md

 ## Email Approver

-The ZK Setup Ceremony ended on UTC 2024-07-27.
+The ZK Trusted Setup Ceremony ended on UTC 2024-07-27.
 Thanks to the following individuals for their contributions:
 <table>
   <tr>